-This special steam hauled tour commences at Carnforth and follows a winding route over the Pennines via Buxton and Copy Pit, and then back to Carnforth.
+This special steam hauled tour commences at Carnforth and follows a winding route via Manchester to Buxton, in the High Peak of Derbyshire.

-One of the highlights will be the rare opportunity to traverse the newly reinstated Todmorden Curve by a steam hauled train.
-Also, we will take our train along the Hindlow freight line to the quarry in the heart of the Peak District.
-There will be time in Buxton for you to visit its historic and cultural sights.
+Whilst at Buxton, we will take our train along the Hindlow freight line to the quarry in the heart of the Peak District.
+Later, there will be time in Buxton for you to visit its historic and cultural sights.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.

 First Class includes morning coffee with a Danish pastry and afternoon tea with a savoury dish followed by a selection of fancies and cakes.